f3d-app/f3d/doc/user/OPTIONS.md

 ### `--point-size=<size>` (_double_)

 Set the _size_ of points when showing vertices.
-Model specified by default.
+Model-specified by default.

 ### `--line-width=<size>` (_double_)

 Set the _width_ of lines when showing edges.
-Model specified by default.
+Model-specified by default.

 ### `--backface-type=<visible|hidden>` (_string_)

 Set the Backface type.
-Model specified by default.
+Model-specified by default.

 ### `--color=<color>` (_color_)

 Set a _color_ on the geometry.
 Multiplied with the base color texture when present.
-Model specified by default.
+Model-specified by default.

 ### `--opacity=<opacity>` (_double_)

 Set _opacity_ on the geometry.
 Multiplied with the base color texture when present.
-Model specified by default.
+Model-specified by default.
 Usually used with `--translucency-support`.

 ### `--roughness=<roughness>` (_double_)

 Set the _roughness coefficient_ on the geometry (0.0-1.0).
 Multiplied with the material texture when present.
-Model specified by default.
+Model-specified by default.

 ### `--metallic=<metallic>` (_double_)

 Set the _metallic coefficient_ on the geometry (0.0-1.0).
 Multiplied with the material texture when present.
-Model specified by default.
+Model-specified by default.

 ### `--base-ior=<base-ior>` (_double_)

 Set the _index of refraction of the base layer_ (1.0-2.5).
-Model specified by default.
+Model-specified by default.

 ### `--hdri-file=<HDRI file>` (_path_)

 Set the _HDRI_ image that can be used as ambient lighting and skybox.
-Valid file format are hdr, exr, png, jpg, pnm, tiff, bmp.
+Valid file format are `.hdr`, `.exr`, `.png`, `.jpg`, `.pnm`, `.tiff`, `.bmp`.
 If not set, a default is provided.

 ### `--hdri-ambient` (_string_)